mitre/caldera/README.md

 ## Quick start

 To understand CALDERA, it helps to run an operation.
-Below is a pre-built mission you can execute to understand the system.
-This mission assumes CALDERA is running locally.
+Below are pre-built missions you can execute to understand the system.
+The missions assume CALDERA is running locally.

-### The mission: Nosy Neighbor
+### Mission #1: Nosy Neighbor

 > Perform reconnaissance on a compromised laptop.
 Your employer needs a list of the laptop user’s preferred WIFI networks.
 Grab this list, collecting anything else along the way, then knock the user offline.
 Finally, get out.
 Quickly.
 Leave no trace.
 There is one caveat: the laptop’s AV scans the machine in full every minute.
 You must complete this mission in